 If you are right handed, you can start by sitting the guitar on your right leg.
 Use a foot stool to elevate the right leg into a more comfortable position.
 Use a strap to hold the guitar in position.
 You do not want to feel the need to support the guitar with your arms.

-It is important to ensure that the guitar is not rested in a slouched how to hold guitar optposition but held upright.
+It is important to ensure that the guitar is not rested in a slouched position but held upright.
 It is better to practice using the correct position.
 It is also a good idea to bring the right strumming arm over to secure the guitar in position.
 You do not want the arm to be too far over.
 Just rest it in the bend of your arm.
 It will prevent the guitar from slouching and it will remain in a good position for practice.
 It is important to maintain a even, balanced posture to avoid a possible repetitive strain injury to the shoulder.

 If you are right handed, It is necessary to ensure that you grip the neck of the guitar properly with the left hand to ensure that the hands are in the proper place.
 It is essential to dexterity and articulation of notes and will assist you in the proper formation of the chords.